15 Facts About Booking Cheap Flights Every Traveler Should Know

 And, to no one's surprise, those algorithms are way too smart to let amazing deals slip through the cracks on arbitrary days of the week.
 The only way to score the best fare possible is to stay alert and do the work.

 The Hopper app can tell you exactly what a great deal looks like.

 If you've never flown a particular route before, it can be difficult to know what a good fare looks like.
 For example, a $350 flight might seem like a steal—until you learn that that flight typically costs $300.
 That's why you'll want to download Hopper.
 To use the app, simply plug in where you'd like to fly and when.
-Hopper will tell you what the average fare is for that route at that time, and will use historical data to tell you when they think you should book your flight to get the best deal.
+Hopper will tell you what the average fare is for that route at that time and will use historical data to tell you when you should book your flight to get the best deal.

 Price alerts can help you stay on top of amazing deals.

 As we mentioned earlier, the only "hack" there is to get the best airfare possible is to stay diligent.
 But sometimes, you just don't have time for that—which is why you should let the internet do the work for you.
 Sign up for price alerts on a site like Skyscanner or Google Flights to get a notification whenever fares drop on your itinerary.
 And if they do, book ASAP!
 Amazing deals never last long.

 You'll find the cheapest fares if you're willing to fly on a holiday.

 Flying on major holidays like Thanksgiving and Christmas—times when other passengers would rather be at home with family instead of at the airport with the TSA—is perhaps the best way to score incredible travel deals.
 In fact, according to data compiled by Cheap Air, travelers who flew on Christmas day and New Year's Eve scored the deepest discounts on holiday travel in 2019.